abhilashasaroj/DBTB/README.md

 # DBTB
-Contains code for GT-MVP, video annotation tool to manually extract traffic data.
-Also contains code in Visual Basic used to model vehicle blocking behavior scenarios in Vissim 5.4 microscopic simulation model using its' COM feature.
+Contains code for GT-MVP, video annotation tool to manually extract traffic data in folder - .
+Also contains code in Visual Basic used to model vehicle blocking behavior scenarios in Vissim 5.4 microscopic simulation model using its' COM feature in file - "Module1.vb".